michaelahlers/scala-guide/readme.md

 ## Introduction

 I want to help developers better use Scala in their daily work.
 This repository aims to provide real-world, concrete examples that exercise Scala's key features and patterns without burying my audience in theory.
-These are borne of more than a decade of experience using the language and numerous tools typically associated.
+These are borne of more than a decade of experience with many teams using the language and numerous tools typically associated.

 ## My Reader